Stopping unlawful access to records guidance for health and care professionals

 This guidance explains what unlawful access to records is and what organisations can do to keep information safe and check who is accessing health and care records.

-Accessing patient records out of curiosity or for personal reasons is illegal.
-It causes real harm to patients and could end your career.
+Accessing health and care records out of personal curiosity or for personal reasons is illegal.
+It causes real harm to patients and service users and could end your career.
 Everyone working in health and care has a professional and legal responsibility to protect people’s confidential information.
-This includes accessing patient records only where there is a clear and legitimate reason and doing so in a way that respects patients’ dignity and trust.
+This includes accessing health and care records only where there is a clear and legitimate reason and doing so in a way that respects individuals’ dignity and trust.

 Types of unlawful access